philgentric/klik/Windows_en.md

 **gradle clean run**

-If klik doesn't start anymore, it may be that you left a child (or a cat ?) playing with your computer, and he has made a mess in the code source of klik ?
+If klikr doesn't start anymore, it may be that you left a child (or a cat ?) playing with your computer, and he has made a mess in the code source of klikr ?

 Instead of erasing everything and restarting everything, do: